Policies & Procedures

 Book Advances

 The book advance is a pre-disbursement program that allows you to use a portion of your anticipated financial aid to purchase textbooks and supplies from any business.
 Each semester book advances are generated to eligible students to purchase text books and supplies for upcoming classes.
-The book advance funds are issued through the Manhattan College Student Refund Program and will be issued no earlier than nine business days before the start of a semester.
+The book advance funds are issued through the Manhattan University Student Refund Program and will be issued no earlier than nine business days before the start of a semester.

 You must meet the following qualifications to receive a book advance per semester: